Character Study: Miriam for Today’s Walk with God

 Practices that grow from Miriam’s life

 Try a watchful prayer each morning for one person you love.
-Speak their name to God, ask for protection and wisdom, and then send a simple encouraging message when prompted.
-Over time, this small practice forms patient courage.
+Speak their name to God, ask for protection and wisdom, and if it helps, write those prayers down in a simple prayer journal

-Additionally, keep a brief deliverance journal.
+You might also keep a brief deliverance journal.
 Note one moment each week when you saw God’s help—a conversation that opened, strength to do the next right thing, or unexpected provision.
 Revisit these notes when anxiety rises.

 How can Miriam’s discipline in Numbers 12 help me face my own mistakes?